PowerLedger/powr/docs/src/cli/deploy-a-program.md

 By default, programs are deployed to accounts that are twice the size of the original deployment.
 Doing so leaves room for program growth in future redeployments.
-But, if the initially deployed program is very small  and then later grows substantially, the redeployment may fail.
+But, if the initially deployed program is very small (like a simple helloworld program) and then later grows substantially, the redeployment may fail.
 To avoid this, specify a `max_len` that is at least the size (in bytes) that the program is expected to become (plus some wiggle room).

 ```bash
 solana program deploy --max-len 200000 <PROGRAM_FILEPATH>